 Contributors can repin and like pins on the board, although it won’t link back to the board or display any information.

 The creator of a secret board can make the board public without approval of other collaborators.
-Suddenly your association with that private board becomes public knowledge.
+Suddenly your association with that private board will become public knowledge.

 Here’s what happens when a secret group board becomes public.